ltrgoddard/thesis/temp.markdown

 > becoming which is once more reducible to its givenness for a community
 > of egos.

-Yet as Meillassoux rightly points out, ‘this rejoinder is a desperate sophism, which reduces emergence and perishing to whatever the other perceives of it.’[^322] For strong correlationism, ‘the other’ is as inaccessible as the in-itself.
-As such, there is no essential difference between an arche-fossil from 13.5 billion years ago (the date given by Meillassoux for the origin of the universe), one from 1900 (the birth date of the world’s oldest living person at the time of writing) or one from 1990 (the present author’s own year of birth), as long as it is anterior to the presently thinking subject.
-This will be important to bear in mind in the discussion of Prynne below.[^323]
+\noindent Yet as Meillassoux rightly points out, ‘this rejoinder is a desperate sophism, which reduces emergence and perishing to whatever the other perceives of it.’[^322] For strong correlationism, ‘the other’ is as inaccessible as the in-itself.
+As such, there is no essential difference between an arche-fossil from 13.5 billion years ago (the date given by Meillassoux for the origin of the universe), one from 1900 (the birth date of the world’s oldest living person at the time of writing) or one from 1990 (the present author’s own year of birth), as long as it is anterior to the presently thinking subject.[^323]

 Following the book’s provocative introduction, Meillassoux spends the remainder of *After Finitude* in a painstaking effort to penetrate the